 Area youth aged 12-15, are invited to apply.
 Youth will be assigned into the program based on their preferences and availability into the program.
 Because we often receive more applications than we have slots, a waiting list will be established to monitor and fill all available slots.

 What are the transportation arrangements for TeenImpact?

 TeenImpact participants will meet each morning at a designated meeting location (TBD, but it will be a centralized location in the Richmond area and on a GRTC bus line).
 Program staff will transport youth in a passenger van to each location each day of the program.
 TeenImpact participants need to guarantee they have reliable transportation to and from the meeting location for each day of the program.

 Is there a cost associated with TeenImpact?

-There is a program fee of $50 for one week.
-This fee may be waived if financial hardship is demonstrated.
+There is a program fee of $175 for one week.
+A limited number of scholarships are available if financial hardship is demonstrated.

 If you have questions, please contact Erin Osiol, Program Manager at firstname.lastname@example.org or 804-409-5624.

 Started in 2010, TeenImpact is HandsOn Greater Richmond’s summer service learning program for youth.
 TeenImpact is a unique opportunity for youth to begin to understand issues facing our region and how they have the power to make positive change for a better community.
 Youth from all over the Richmond area will be engaged in learning about the issues facing our community and volunteer to address those issues.
 Each week has a designated theme, and each day during that week, youth visit with a different nonprofit partner along that theme.
 Approximately half of the day is spent learning about the organization and the issue they address, and the other half is engaged in a service project that benefits that organization.